sfu/node-cas-sfu/README.md

         req.session.AUTH_USER.logindate = new Date();
         res.redirect('/secretstuff');
     });

+You may find it useful to have the logged-in user's username appear in your Express log, similar to how AUTH_USER or REMOTE_USER appears in the default Apache common log.
+You can do this by defining a custom Express log token and a custom log format:

+    app.configure(function() {
+        express.logger.token('user', function(req, res) {
+            var user = '-';
+            if (req.session && req.session.AUTH_USER) {
+                user = req.session.AUTH_USER.user;
+            }
+            return user;
+        });
+        app.use(express.logger({format: ':remote-addr - :user [:date] ":method :url HTTP/:http-version" :status :res[content-length] ":referrer" ":user-agent"'}));
+    });

+No user logged in:
+    127.0.0.1 - - [Thu, 19 Apr 2012 01:06:45 GMT] "GET /protected HTTP/1.1" 302 - "-" "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_7_3) AppleWebKit/536.6 (KHTML, like Gecko) Chrome/20.0.1096.1 Safari/536.6"

+User logged in:
+    127.0.0.1 - kipling [Thu, 19 Apr 2012 01:06:59 GMT] "GET /favicon.ico HTTP/1.1" 404 - "-" "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_7_3) AppleWebKit/536.6 (KHTML, like Gecko) Chrome/20.0.1096.1 Safari/536.6"

 ## Using non-SFU (aka Apache) accounts
 SFU's implementation of CAS allows users to authenticate with made-up, non-SFU accounts.
 These are often referred to as "Apache accounts" as they are most commonly used in Apache .htpasswd files via the [mod_auth_cas](http://www.sfu.ca/itservices/publishing/publish_howto/enhanced_web_publishing/cas/apache_module.html) Apache module. node-cas-sfu also supports Apache accounts; you can use them by setting `allow=apache` and including an `apacheUsers` object containing username & password hash pairs: